Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Related Work

 \section{Related Work}

 \paragraph{Hybrid Computing}

-Hybrid computing between edge and cloud devices originated outside the realm of machine learning.
-It typically divides processing tasks between the edge and the cloud, effectively addressing the limited computation capabilities of edge devices and enabling real-time responses of critical services \citep{loghin2019towards, wang2020asurvey}.
-However, literature on hybrid edge-cloud computing for machine learning models is relatively scarce.
-To our knowledge, the most relevant topic in the literature is split computing, which involves partitioning modules of machine learning pipelines or layers of neural network models between edge and cloud devices to balance overall computation cost and efficiency \citep{matsubara2022split, osia2020ahybrid}.
-Communication between the edge and the cloud in split computing is inherently synchronized, as both devices contribute to completing one inference run.
+Hybrid computing divides processing tasks between the edge and the cloud, effectively addressing the limited computation capabilities of edge devices and enabling real-time responses of critical services \citep{loghin2019towards, wang2020asurvey}.
+For example, split computing partitions machine learning modules between edge and cloud devices to balance overall computation cost and efficiency \citep{matsubara2022split, osia2020ahybrid}.
+Communication between edge and cloud in split computing is inherently synchronized, as both devices contribute to completing one inference run.
+More recently, task-specific model routing \cite{kudugunta-etal-2021-beyond-distillation} has also emerged as a promising approach for hybrid computing via routing between client and cloud models.
+Nonetheless, the overall system still needs to wait for the cloud model whenever it is used, thus limiting the overall latency.
 Another notable paradigm for hybrid computing in machine learning is federated learning, which leverages multiple computing devices for training machine learning models for safety or efficiency purposes \citep{bonawitz2019towards}.
 However, this technique is less commonly used for inference.
-Cloud service providers such as AWS also have developed patterns for hosting machine learning pipelines across local and cloud devices \citep{aws2021whitepaper}.
-The design usually involves splitting the components of a machine learning pipeline, with the core machine learning models still hosted in the cloud.
-More recently, task-specific model routing \cite{kudugunta-etal-2021-beyond-distillation} has also emerged as a promising approach for hybrid computing via routing between client and cloud models.
-Nonetheless, the overall framework still needs to wait for the cloud model whenever it is used.
 In addition to hybrid computing, there is also literature on improving efficiency of models deployed on edge devices \citep{tambe2021edgebert} as well as methods on reducing the size of large models for deployment on smaller devices \citep{hoefler2021sparsity}.
 These methods are orthogonal to our work.

 \paragraph{Retrieval Augmented Models}